Programme Evaluation in Development

 The course will be evaluated as follows:

-Each student will develop a proposed evaluation design for a programme of their choice (students will be presented with a set of examples to choose from).
-The assignment will consist of an in-class presentation (20% of the total course grade) and a written project (20% of the total course grade).
+Teams of two students to develop a proposed evaluation design for a case study programme of their choice (students will be presented with a set of case study examples in late November).
+In-class presentation at the end of the semester (20% of the total course grade) and a written project (20% of the total course grade, due early January).

 The penalty for late submission of coursework is 0.5/10.00 per 24 hours.
 If you foresee a reason for late submission please contact the course teacher as soon as possible prior to the due date.